united-manufacturing-hub/benthos-umh/README.md

 We encourage you to try out `benthos-umh` and explore the broader [United Manufacturing Hub](https://www.umh.app) project for a comprehensive solution to your industrial data integration needs.

-### Authentication and Security

-In benthos-umh, security and authentication are designed to be as robust as possible while maintaining flexibility.
-The software automates the process of selecting the highest level of security offered by an OPC-UA server for the selected Authentication Method.

-#### How It Works

-1. **Discover Endpoints**: Initially, benthos-umh discovers all available endpoints from the OPC-UA server.
-2. **Filter by Authentication**: Based on the provided authentication method, it filters the list of endpoints.
-It currently supports Anonymous and Username/Password methods.
-Certificate-based authentication is on the roadmap.
-3. **Select Endpoint**: The software then chooses the endpoint with the highest security level that matches the chosen authentication method.
-4. **Client Initialization**: Various client options are initialized, such as security policies, based on the selected endpoint.
-5. **Generate Certificates**: For secure communication, certificates are dynamically generated.
-However, this step is only essential for methods requiring it.
-6. **Final Connection**: Finally, it initiates a connection to the OPC-UA server using the chosen endpoint and authentication method.

-#### Supported Authentication Methods

-- **Anonymous**: No extra information is needed.
-The connection uses the highest security level available for anonymous connections.

-- **Username and Password**: Specify the username and password in the configuration.
-The client opts for the highest security level that supports these credentials.

-- **Certificate (Future Release)**: Certificate-based authentication is planned for future releases.

 ## Usage

 ### Standalone